 Dog Friendly Holidays in St Ives

 The great thing about Cornwall is the unlimited number of gorgeous beaches that dogs can enjoy.
-However, between Easter day to September 30th there are restrictions on most of the beaches.
-Please follow the below link for more information on dog friendly beaches in and around St Ives:
+However, between Easter day through to September 30th there are restrictions on many of the beaches.

-It's good to know that some beaches, including the fabulous Porth Kidney beach located in Lelant are dog friendly all year round.
+It's good to know that some beaches, including the fabulous Porth Kidney beach located in Lelant are dog friendly ALL year round.